 Tanzanite comes with special Pleochroism and Trichroism effects which are a signature quality of the gemstone, the term pleochroism means that a stone will show different colors when seen from various directions and trichroism means total of three colors from blue to violet to containing hues of red and orange in them this is due to the sensitivity of the gem to light, its a property of absorbing colors of higher wavelengths in different lightning situations.
 The largest tanzanite mined so far is a 3.38kg or 16839 carats by miner "Tanzanite One".

 Due to high demand and expensive price lot of imitation tanzanite is coming in markets to be sold, like the color coated stones or the reheated tanzanite to enhance its color further, even fully fake stones which resembles same as the original one and hard to differentiate; so it is necessary to be assured of what you are buying is authentic and lab certified TZ stones from a legitimate and trusted place.

 Due to its rarity the tanzanites are pulling up high prices.
 Big size eye clean stones with perfect color (D to AAA, AA) are selling beyond $1000/ct easily, but commercial range like transparent cabochons can come in lower than $10/ct.

-Like other gemstones the price of tanzanite depends on the .
+Like other gemstones the price of tanzanite depends on the color, clarity and size of the stone.
 A loupe clean to near eye clean stone with very nice saturated violet color dipicting proper pleochroism will pull high rates then a included one also the cutting and polishing quality plays a major role here to bring out color reflecting property of the gem and determines the rate.

 Color of the tanzanite should be pure deep violet blue with no visible color tones of green or yellow in it otherwise such stones with light color or window stones with appearing yellow or green are significantly low in prices.